Hakata-jpn/portfolio-site2/projects/eCommerce.md

 Used a previously developed UX Assessment from a lead UX Designer to create new wireframes and update the site experience for users of a $100m+ wholesale eCommerce site.

 **[⚠️ WARNING: This project is not publicly available but implementation is under way.
+Details have been changed to keep the client and identifying details confidential.
 Limited details can be confirmed by Brian Hill at Adage Technologies]**

 ### What I learned